 Be aware of the first signs of heatstroke.

-Humans are not the only ones that can have a heatstroke so learn to recognize the first symptoms.
+On a very hot day, humans are not the only ones that can have a heatstroke so learn to recognize the first symptoms.
 They can be life saving clues to whether or not your dog is overheating.
 Symptoms of heatstroke can include:

 - Heavy panting